skyprolk/Audio-DFK/README.md

 6. Type the next commands _exactly_.
 Hit "Y" for yes where you need to:

+## WINDOWS INSTALL NOTE:
+The line `pip install fairseq@https://github.com/Sharrnah/fairseq/releases/download/v0.12.4/fairseq-0.12.4-cp310-cp310-win_amd64.whl` is for *Windows Only*.
+If you have Linux or Mac, use `mamba install fairseq` or `pip install fairseq` instead of that line.

 ```
 mamba update -y mamba
 mamba install -y git